 Flanders allocates additional 300m euros for Einstein Telescope in new budget

-In addition to multiple cuts, the Flemish government has also included additional investments in its new budget, amongst others an extra 300 million euros for the Einstein Telescope project.
-The Flemish contribution to the project thus increases to half a billion euros, Flemish minister president Matthias Diependaele announced on Monday afternoon during his September Declaration in the Flemish Parliament.
+In addition to multiple cuts, the Flemish government has included additional investments in its new budget, such as an extra 300 million euros for the Einstein Telescope project.
+The Flemish contribution to the project increases to half a billion euros, minister president Matthias Diependaele announced on Monday during his September Declaration in the Flemish Parliament.

-“We are committed to investing 500 million euros to bring one of the most ambitious scientific projects in the world to our region: the Einstein Telescope,” Diependaele said during his September Declaration.
-At the end of 2024, the Flemish government had already allocated 200 million euros to this project, to which 300 million euros is now added.
+“We are committed to investing 500 million euros to bring one of the most ambitious scientific projects in the world to our region: the Einstein Telescope,” Diependaele said.
+At the end of 2024, the Flemish government had allocated 200 million euros to this project, to which 300 million euros is now added.

 According to Diependaele, this is a crucial investment for the future.
 “This revolutionary telescope will attract high-tech companies and create thousands of jobs,” he said.
 “We will reap the benefits of this investment for generations to come.”

-Construction is estimated to cost between 2.2 and 2.9 billion euros, spread over nine years.
-However, a recent study has already calculated that this investment will certainly pay for itself.
+Construction is expected to cost between 2.2 and 2.9 billion euros, spread over nine years.
+However, a recent study has calculated that this investment will pay for itself.
 It is predicted that the project could generate between 500 million and 1.5 billion euros for Flanders, depending on the extent to which Flemish companies succeed in winning contracts.

-This Monday afternoon, Flemish minister president Matthias Diependaele delivered his September Declaration to the Flemish Parliament.
+Flemish minister president Matthias Diependaele delivered his September Declaration to the Flemish Parliament on Monday afternoon.
 In this annual policy statement, the minister president outlines the government’s assessment of the region’s social and economic situation, sets out the main policy priorities for the coming year and presents the Flemish budget.

 Related news